timberio/docker-client/README.md

 # docker-client

 Docker image to serve as a minimal container for running docker client commands.
-It is based on `scratch` and contains the docker client binary, that is it.
+It is based on `scratch` and contains only the docker client binary, that is it.

 _NOTE: This work is derived from https://github.com/Cethy/alpine-docker-client._